MikeAlhayek/SimpleDataStructures/README.md

 - `SimpleStack<>`: Manages a stack using a first-in, last-out (FILO) approach, similar to the functionality of `Stack<>` in .Net.
 - `SimpleQueue<>`: Manages a queue using a first-in, first-out (FIFO) approach, similar to the functionality of `Queue<>` in .Net.

+Additionally, the following data structures were implemented.

+- `SimpleBinaryTree<>`: Manages items in a binary search.

-Additionally, there are variations of static helpers within the Arr class.
+There are variations of static helpers within the `Arr` class.
 These methods are also available in the .Net framework or the .Net runtime.

 - `Arr.IndexOf`
 - `Arr.LastIndexOf`